Connect with us

 Mississippi is holding its primary on August 8, with a primary runoff on August 29.
 The general election is on November 7 of this year.
 All 52 seats in the Mississippi Senate are up for election.

-Ballotpedia identified eight battleground primaries in Mississippi’s Senate based on coverage and endorsements.
+Ballotpedia identified eight battleground primaries in Mississippi’s Senate based on media coverage and endorsements.
 Of the eight primaries, six are Republican and two are Democratic.
 Six of these primaries feature incumbents, while two are in open districts.

 Democratic battlegrounds: